Impact of Spring 2020 Pass/Fail Grading Policy

 Below are general eligibility requirements for current Penn students seeking a dual degree with the Wharton School:

-- Penn students who are at the end of their freshman year (after two semesters) or in the middle of the sophomore year (after the third semester) at Penn are eligible to apply.
+- Penn students who are at the end of their first year (after two semesters) or in the middle of the sophomore year (after the third semester) at Penn are eligible to apply.

 - Students who transferred to Penn from another college or university (external transfers) as sophomores may apply for dual degrees with their home school and Wharton after one semester at Penn.